Freddyminu/Freddyminu/README.md

   <p>Linkedin</p>
 </a><br>

-I'm Frederico Minuzzi, i'm a fullstack developer, here i can learn programing languages and i'm very excited to learn more and more!
+I'm Frederico Minuzzi, i'm a fullstack developer, here i can learn programing languages and i'm very excited to learn more!

 - 👨🏽‍💻 Hello!
 - 🌱 I’m working to learn more about JavaScript in specific, React and Node.